 In a real customer environment, normally the DID number is comprised of the local extension plus a prefix.
 If this is true, then a single public-unknown-numbering entry can be applied for all extensions.
-In the compliance test, stations with a 4-digit extension beginning with 92 will send the calling party number as the CPN Prefix plus the extension number.
+In the compliance test, stations with a 4-digit extension beginning with 011 will send the calling party number as the CPN Prefix plus the extension number.

 Note: The entry applies to SIP connection to Session Manager, therefore the resulting number must be a complete E.164 number.
 Communication Manager automatically inserts a '+' in front of user number in From, P-Asserted-Identity, Contact, and Diversion headers.
+This plus sign will be removed by using the SIP manipulation on Avaya SBCE (See Session 7.2.3).